 There's nothing as profound as seeing Earth from space.
 Yet, only the 543 people who have trained as astronauts ever get to experience the Earth in a way that boggles the human mind — called the overview effect — until now.
-But now, thanks to the High Definition Earth Viewing experiment, anyone with access to a computer and internet can watch Earth float in space from the perspective of the astronauts aboard the International Space Station.
 Spin doctors crack 'impossible' asteroid hurtling towards Earth.
 Build a business case: developing custom apps Pic Scientists studying a mysterious asteroid that could hit Earth in the 29th century think they've found the reason why the fast-spinning object hasn't blown itself apart.

 The nation's Polar Satellite Launch Vehicle (PLSV) specialises in hoisting satellites into sun-synchronous polar orbits, with 25 successful launches recorded by April 2014.
 Perhaps its highest-profile launch in international terms happened in November 2013, when it slung the country's Mars Orbiter Mission in the direction of the Red Planet.
 Quad Lasers Deliver Fast, Earth-Based Internet To the Moon.
 BAFFLING power cockup halts NASA's nuclear Mars tank Curiosity.
 NASA has halted its rover Curiosity on Mars for a few days while engineers on Earth attempt to figure out what caused an electrical fault in the robot.